Heating of the solar corona by Alfven waves - self-induced opacity: Conclusion

-\begin{theacknowledgments} One of the authors, T.~M., is thankful to Yana Maneva for discussing many problems related to solar physics \cite{Maneva:10} and Martin Stoev for the early stages of the present research \cite{Mishonov:07} when the idea of self-induced opacity was advocated.
-He also appreciate fruitful discussions with Eckart Marsch on the problem of the high-frequency \alf waves and hospitality of Sami Solanki at the MPI for Solar System Research.
-This work was partially supported by the St.~Clement of Ohrid University at Sofia under Grant 203/2010. \end{theacknowledgments}
+\begin{acknowledgement} Authors are thankful to Yana Maneva \cite{Araneda:09,Maneva:09,Maneva:10,Maneva:10b} and Martin Stoev for the collaboration in the early stages of the present research \cite{Mishonov:07} when the idea of self-induced opacity was advocated and consideration of many problems related to physics of solar corona.
+Fruitful comments and discussions with Tsvetan Sariisky are highly appreciated.
+Authors are also thankful to Eckart Marsch for the hospitality during the conference "From the Heliosphere into the Sun -- Sailing Against the Wind" (http://www.mps.mpg.de/meetings/hcor/) and to Ivan Zhelyazkov, Steven R. Cranmer, Leon Ofman, Jaime Araneda, Plamen Angelov, Ramesh Chandra, Yurii Dumin, and Yana Maneva for the interest and comments.
+This work was partially supported by Indo-Bulgarian scientific grant \textnumero~CSTC/India 01/7. \end{acknowledgement}